will-wow/fred/README.md

 More detailed documentation can be found on the [deploying hubot onto Heroku][deploy-heroku] wiki page.

+So Heroku will install the devDependencies for building, you'll need to run
+    $ heroku config:set NPM_CONFIG_PRODUCTION=false

 ### Deploying to UNIX or Windows

 If you would like to deploy to either a UNIX operating system or Windows.